Credexbank: History and operations

-Total Liabilities =

-Total Liabilities and Capital =

-The balance sheet information is published according to the data given by the banks functioning in the Republic of Belarus to the National Bank of Belarus.

 Foreign investments between Belarus and off-shores

 Credexbank said in 2012 that Belarusian residents regularly carry out export-import and investment transactions with non-residents of the international offshore areas, however their volume was insignificant.

 Officers

 As of June 15, 2012, the chairperson of the bank was Alexander A. Aksenevich.
 Ekaterina Lazareva was associated with this bank as a "leading specialist at JSC Credexbank."